Advanced Quantitative Imaging Techniques for Personalized Radiotherapy and Lung Toxicity Avoidance

 Policies:

-No refunds, extensions, or substitutions will be made for those participants who, for any reason, have not completed the course by the end of the qualification date.
-The qualification date for each course is listed in the course catalog on the ASTRO website under availability.
+No refunds, extensions, or substitutions will be made for those participants who, for any reason, have not completed the activity by the expiration date.

-Participants using ASTRO's online courses to satisfy the requirement of a Maintenance of Certification (MOC) program should verify the number, type and availability dates of any course before making a purchase.
-No refunds, extensions, or substitutions will be made for participants who have purchased courses that do not align with their MOC requirement.
+Participants using ASTRO Academy activities to satisfy the requirement of a Continuing Certification (MOC) program should verify the credit number and type and availability dates of any activity before making a purchase.
+No refunds, extensions, or substitutions will be made for participants who have purchased activities that do not align with their MOC requirement.

 Required Hardware/software